Johann Martin Suppes, son of Heinrich Suppes, was born on 15 February 1715 in Unter-Seibertenrod.

 Martin Suppes, a farmer, his wife Gertruda, and children (Konrad, age 22; Anna, age 15; Johannes, age 12; Heinrich, age 8; Georg, age 5; Antonette, age 4) arrived from Lübeck at the port in Oranienbaum on 19 September 1766 aboard a ship under the command of Skipper Johann Hermann Anderson.

-They are recorded on the Transport List going from Oranienbaum to Saratov during the summer of 1767.
+They are recorded on the list of colonists being transported from St. Petersburg to Saratov in 1767.

 They settled in the colony of Hussenbach in 1767.
 The 1798 census of Hussenbach records sons Johannes Suppes in Household No. Hs065 and Johann Konrad Suppes in Household No. Hs111.